 Ryerson remains committed to working with all levels of government, our stakeholders and our neighbours throughout this process, and is taking the following measures to ensure that our community is up to date and ready for legalization:

-- Creating this online hub to provide answers to frequently asked questions
+- Created this online hub to provide answers to frequently asked questions

-- Reminding staff and faculty about standard practices and procedures, as outlined in HR policy and collective agreements, in order to maintain a safe and healthy work environment for all employees
+- Reminded staff and faculty about standard practices and procedures, as outlined in HR policy and collective agreements, in order to maintain a safe and healthy work environment for all employees

-- Informing the Ryerson community that smoking/vaping inside University buildings and within nine metres of entrances and exits is not permitted,
+- Informed the Ryerson community that smoking/vaping inside University buildings and within nine metres of entrances and exits is not permitted.

 As we go through the first year of this approach, we will continue to amend the strategy as required, and to incorporate feedback from various Ryerson community members and stakeholders.